 and then append the object to the array of to-dos.
 The next function, updateTodo

-, will look for the id of the to-do passed as a parameter in the array of to-dos and then update it.
+, will look for the ID of the to-do passed as a parameter in the array of to-dos and then update it:

 // context/todoContext.tsx return ( <TodoContext.Provider value={{ todos, saveTodo, updateTodo }}> {children} </TodoContext.Provider> ); }; export default TodoProvider;

-Next, we pass the values to the context to make them consumable for the components.
+Next, we pass the values to the context to make them consumable for the components:

-// context/todoContext.tsx import * as React from 'react'; import { TodoContextType, ITodo } from '../@types/todo'; export const TodoContext = React.createContext<TodoContextType | null>(null); const TodoProvider: React.FC<React.ReactNode> = ({ children }) => { const [todos, setTodos] = React.useState<ITodo[]>([ { id: 1, title: 'post 1', description: 'this is a description', status: false, }, { id: 2, title: 'post 2', description: 'this is a description', status: true, }, ]); const saveTodo = (todo: ITodo) => { const newTodo: ITodo = { id: Math.random(), // not really unique - but fine for this example title: todo.title, description: todo.description, status: false, }; setTodos([...todos, newTodo]); }; const updateTodo = (id: number) => { todos.filter((todo: ITodo) => { if (todo.id === id) { todo.status = true; setTodos([...todos]); } }); }; return <TodoContext.Provider value={{ todos, saveTodo, updateTodo }}>{children}</TodoContext.Provider>; }; export default TodoProvider;
+// context/todoContext.tsx import React from 'react'; import { TodoContextType, ITodo } from '../@types/todo'; export const TodoContext = React.createContext<TodoContextType | null>(null); const TodoProvider: React.FC<{children: React.ReactNode}> = ({ children }) => { const [todos, setTodos] = React.useState<ITodo[]>([ { id: 1, title: 'post 1', description: 'this is a description', status: false, }, { id: 2, title: 'post 2', description: 'this is a description', status: true, }, ]); const saveTodo = (todo: ITodo) => { const newTodo: ITodo = { id: Math.random(), // not really unique - but fine for this example title: todo.title, description: todo.description, status: false, }; setTodos([...todos, newTodo]); }; const updateTodo = (id: number) => { todos.filter((todo: ITodo) => { if (todo.id === id) { todo.status = true; setTodos([...todos]); } }); }; return <TodoContext.Provider value={{ todos, saveTodo, updateTodo }}>{children}</TodoContext.Provider>; }; export default TodoProvider;

 With this, we are now able to consume the context.
 So, let’s create the components in the next section.

-Below, we have a form component that allows us to handle data entered by the user using the useState
+Below, we have a form component that allows us to handle the data entered by the user using the useState

 // components/AddTodo.tsx import * as React from 'react'; import { TodoContext } from '../context/todoContext'; import { TodoContextType, ITodo } from '../@types/todo'; const AddTodo: React.FC = () => { const { saveTodo } = React.useContext(TodoContext) as TodoContextType; const [formData, setFormData] = React.useState<ITodo | {}>(); const handleForm = (e: React.FormEvent<HTMLInputElement>): void => { setFormData({ ...formData, [e.currentTarget.id]: e.currentTarget.value, }); }; const handleSaveTodo = (e: React.FormEvent, formData: ITodo | any) => { e.preventDefault(); saveTodo(formData); }; return ( <form className="Form" onSubmit={(e) => handleSaveTodo(e, formData)}> <div> <div> <label htmlFor="name">Title</label> <input onChange={handleForm} type="text" id="title" /> </div> <div> <label htmlFor="description">Description</label> <input onChange={handleForm} type="text" id="description" /> </div> </div> <button disabled={formData === undefined ? true : false}>Add Todo</button> </form> ); }; export default AddTodo;